anyoptimization/pymoo/docs/source/operators/sampling.md

 +++

-In the beginning, initial points need to be sampled. *pymoo* offers different sampling methods depending on the variable type.
+In the beginning, initial points need to be sampled. *pymoo* offers different sampling methods depending on the variable types.

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext